Skate outdoors this winter for fun, free entertainment for the whole family!

 - The Meadows Community Recreation Centre

-- Victoria Park Oval (Check website for times when the Oval is closed to public skating for maintenance and speed skating training.)
+- Victoria Park Oval (check website for times when the Oval is closed to public skating for maintenance and speed skating training)

 - William Hawrelak Park

-Two IceWays for this winter!
-More creative lights, more romantic skating through the trees.
-Check the City website for hours.
-Note that Victoria IceWay will not be accessible from the Victoria Oval during ice maintenance times or during the Edmonton Speed Skating Association’s reserved skate times.
+Please note that Victoria IceWay will not be accessible from the Victoria Oval during ice maintenance times or during the Edmonton Speed Skating Association’s reserved skate times.

 - Victoria Park